TheRainforest/reviews/README.md

 The page uses a '/?id=[id]' format.
 To visit the reviews page for the corresponding id (replace [id] with a number ranging from 1-100).

 **For Production**
-1. To start up the server (webpack with babel)
+1. To start up the server
 ```sh
 npm run build
 ```